peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Return Value:</b>

-A decimal number rounded to the given negative number of decimal places.
+an arbitrary-precision decimal number rounded to the given negative number of decimal places.

 <a id="RoundToExponent_PeterO_Numbers_EInteger"></a>
 ### RoundToExponent